rigetti/pyquil/docs/source/readout_noise.rst

    collapse to something resembling a 0-state.
 We will call this **T1-readout error**.
-This type of readout error can be reduced by achieving shorter readout pulses relative to the T1 time, i.e., one can try to reduce both the readout pulse length, or increase the T1 time or both.
+This type of readout error can be reduced by achieving shorter readout pulses relative to the T1 time, i.e., one can try to reduce the readout pulse length, or increase the T1 time or both.

 Qubit measurements